-You’ve done all the paperwork, you’ve passed the assessment, gone through the training, and planned the million and one things you want to be ready – and then the call comes: there’s a foster child that needs you!
+You’ve done all the paperwork, you’ve passed the assessment, gone through the training, and planned the million and one things you want to be ready – and then the call comes: there’s a foster child that’s perfect for your family!

 What do you do next?
-In this article, we take you through everything you need to know to feel confident saying ‘yes!’ the moment that call comes in.
+In this article, we take you through 5 things you should know to feel confident saying ‘yes!’ to your first foster placement.

 Having a foster child in your home means that you will have more mouths to feed, and more minds to entertain!
 Stock up on pantry staples, as well as age-appropriate games and films – but be aware that you may not know your foster child’s age or interests until very close to their arrival.

 It’s also a good idea to stock up on essential medicines and first aid supplies: a thermometer, lice treatments, fever reducing medicine, painkillers, plasters, etc.

 2. Prepare your foster child’s space